 demna gvasalia explains the origins of vetements’ iconic dhl t-shirt

-The brand got permission to use the logo in exchange for 20 shirts for staff.
+The brand got permission to use the logo in exchange for 20 shirts for the company's staff.

-It's hard to imagine an item of clothing that has enthralled and divided the fashion set like Vetements' DHL t-shirts.
-The basic tee, emblazoned with the logo of a global shipping company, somehow managed to catch global sartorial attention.
+It's hard to imagine an item of clothing that has both enthralled and divided the fashion world like Vetements' DHL t-shirt.
+The basic tee, emblazoned with the logo of a global shipping company, somehow managed to catch the attention of fashion fans around the world.
 In the process of becoming an instant must-have, the shirt sparked conversations around how we assign value to certain garments.

-In a recent profile with the Telegraph, designer Demna Gvasalia gave a bit of background on the cult item.
-A fan of forcibly transcending the status of everyday products by introducing them in new and foreign contexts, even he admits the collective "never expected a reaction like this."
+In a recent profile in The Telegraph, designer Demna Gvasalia gave a bit of background on the cult item.
+A fan of elevating everyday products by introducing them into new and foreign contexts, even he admits the collective "never expected a reaction like this."
 He explains the idea for the shirt came about rather mundanely: "It was such a recurring topic in my life.
 Every day someone was saying, 'The package didn't arrive, we have to stop working with DHL, we will be bankrupt by DHL.'
 DHL seemed to be more a part of my life than anything else so I thought, why isn't it in the show?"

 Most amazingly, the rights to use the logo were acquired in exchange for just 20 shirts for DHL staff.
 You can't help but wonder if they're regretting that deal now.